Lasserre Hierarchy for Graph Isomorphism and Homomorphism Indistinguishability: Preliminaries

-For a definition of the Sherali--Adams relaxation of $\ISO(G, H)$ in the version used here following \cite{atserias_definable_2018}, the reader is referred to \cite[Appendix~D.1]{grohe_homomorphism_2021_arxiv}.
-Instead of feasibility of the level-$t$ Sherali--Adams relaxation, one may think of the following equivalent notions: \begin{theorem}[\cite{atserias_definable_2018,dvorak_recognizing_2010,cai_optimal_1992}] Let $t \geq 1$.
-For graphs $G$ and $H$, the following are equivalent: \begin{enumerate} \item the level-$t$ Sherali--Adams relaxation of $\ISO(G,H)$ is feasible, i.e.\@ $G \simeq_t^{\textup{SA}} H$, \item $G$ and $H$ satisfy the same sentences of $t$-variable first order logic with counting quantifiers, \item $G$ and $H$ are homomorphism indistinguishable over the class of treewidth at most $t-1$, \item $G$ and $H$ are not distinguished by the $(t-1)$-dimensional Weisfeiler--Leman algorithm, \end{enumerate} \end{theorem}
+The second hierarchy of integer programming relaxation considered in this article is the Sherali--Adams relaxation \cite{sherali_hierarchy_1990}.
+It has been applied both to the integer linear program and to $\ISO(G, H)$, the integer quadratic program for graph isomorphism.
+For the linear program, it was shown in \cite{atserias_sheraliadams_2013} that the Sherali--Adams levels are sandwiched between the levels of the Weisfeiler--Leman hierarchy.
+Subsequently, variants of these linear programs were proposed in \cite{grohe_pebble_2015} which correspond precisely to the levels of the latter hierarchy.
+In this work, we focus on the Sherali--Adams relaxations of the integer quadratic program $\ISO(G, H)$.
+See \cite[Section~2.7]{grohe_homomorphism_2021_arxiv} for a definition.
+In \cite{malkin_sheraliadams_2014}, it was shown that the level-$t$ Sherali--Adams relaxation of $\ISO(G,H)$ has a non-negative rational solution if and only if $G$ and $H$ are not distinguished by the $(t-1)$-dimensional Weisfeiler--Leman algorithm.
+The following \cref{thm:sa} summarises equivalent formulations. \begin{theorem}[\cite{malkin_sheraliadams_2014,dvorak_recognizing_2010,cai_optimal_1992}] Let $t \geq 1$.
+For graphs $G$ and $H$, the following are equivalent: \begin{enumerate} \item the level-$t$ Sherali--Adams relaxation of $\ISO(G,H)$ has a non-negative rational solution, i.e.\ $G \simeq_t^{\textup{SA}} H$, \item $G$ and $H$ satisfy the same sentences of $t$-variable first order logic with counting quantifiers, \item $G$ and $H$ are homomorphism indistinguishable over the graphs of treewidth at most $t-1$, \item $G$ and $H$ are not distinguished by the $(t-1)$-dimensional Weisfeiler--Leman algorithm, \end{enumerate} \end{theorem}